Skip to main content

 Create a file system

-The JuiceFS client provides a command format to create a file system as follows:
+The JuiceFS client provides the format command to create a file system as follows:

 juicefs format [command options] META-URL NAME